 Presumed risk of fraud in revenue recognition Fraud risk We presumed that there are risks of fraud in revenue recognition.
 We evaluated the pressure and incentive from quantitative targets and expectations from shareholders as revenue is considered one of the key performance indicators.
 We evaluated that a material misstatement may result from the over-time revenue recognition from contracts with customers in particular, through inappropriate estimations around the percentage of completion, including the cost to come and the expected result of the projects.
-Our audit approach We describe the audit procedures responsive to the presumed risk of fraud in revenue recognition in related valuation of contract assets and contract liabilities".
+Our audit approach We describe the audit procedures responsive to the presumed risk of fraud in revenue recognition in the description of our audit approach for the key audit matter "Over-time revenue recognition, and related valuation of contract assets and contract liabilities".